Japanese destroyer Kashi (1944): Construction and career

-Authorized in the late 1942 Modified 5th Naval Armaments Supplement Program, Kashi was laid down on 5 May 1944 Fujinagata Shipyards at their Osaka facility and launched on 13 August.
+Authorized in the late 1942 Modified 5th Naval Armaments Supplement Program, Kashi was laid down on 5 May 1944 by Fujinagata Shipyards at their Osaka facility and launched on 13 August.
 Upon her completion on 30 September, the ship was assigned to Destroyer Squadron 11 of the Combined Fleet for training.
 Kashi escorted a convoy to Singapore during 14 November–4 December.
 She was assigned to Destroyer Division 52, Destroyer Squadron 11 of the Combined Fleet a day after the escort mission began.
 The division was transferred to Escort Squadron 31 of the 5th Fleet on the 20th.
 Kashi steamed from Manila, the Philippines, to Cam Ranh Bay in occupied French Indochina on 15–16 December to participate in Operation Rei, an attack on the American forces at San Jose on the island of Mindoro.
 Five destroyers, including Kashi, escorted two cruisers that departed on 24 December.
 They were attacked by American aircraft late the next day; the ship was not a target during the attack and the Japanese ships returned to Cam Ranh Bay.